 Our spotted furfamily fun with DIY “The Hundred and One Dalmatians” costumes.
 We shared some snaps of these homemade themed costumes and decorations in our Instagram stories last Halloween.
-By special request for this year’s upcoming celebrations (or quiet bubble costume dreaming for future fun), here are the DIY details.
+By special request for this year’s upcoming celebrations (or quiet bubble costume dreaming for future fun), here are all the DIY details.
 If COVID has cancelled your Halloween plans this year, you can still enjoy safely socially distanced pictures of Humphrey looking cute in his DIY Cruella bandana while you daydream about Dalmatian puppies.
 Hard to resist!
 Perhaps sneak yourself a few treats, too.
+Tricks?
+They’re optional, but Humphrey recommended.

-Please excuse some of the pictures here (or lack thereof).
+Please excuse some of the pictures here or lack thereof.
 Dressing the furfamily up was a very last minute Halloween decision.
 So last minute that all of the costumes and decorations were made on Halloween day.
 I know!
-The first kids were already roaming as I rushed into costume, so I completely missed out on picture time other than a few mobile phone snaps from our neighbours (thanks!).
+I’m crazy!
+The first kids were already roaming as I rushed into costume, so I completely missed out on picture time other than a few mobile phone snaps sent from our neighbours.

 Halloween isn’t really a thing here in New Zealand, although it’s growing.
-Our new neighbourhood has a number of families who moved from overseas or have blended backgrounds.
+Our new neighbourhood has a number of families from overseas or with blended backgrounds who were keen for Halloween.
 One of the neighbourhood committee decided to organise a local trick-or-treat.
-Houses that were accepting knockers were invited to decorate their letterboxes as a signal.
-I like the concept of having an opt-on / opt-out, especially with dogs.
-Our boys are very social, but can be grizzly about door knocking.
-The last minute forecast was great, so we decided to close the gates and hand out treats curbside instead!
+Houses accepting knockers were invited to decorate their letterboxes as a signal.
+I like the concept of having an opt-in / opt-out, especially with dogs.
+Our boys are very friendly and social, but can be grizzly about door knocking.
+The last minute Halloween forecast was great, so we decided to close the gates and hand out treats curbside instead!
+We all had a great time, dogs and kids included.

 "The Hundred and One Dalmatians" Themed Halloween Fun